jeka-dev/jeka/dev.jeka.core/src/main/doc/Getting Started.md

   Methods :
     displayGoogle : No description available.

-From class JkCommandSet :
+From class JkClass :
   Methods :
     clean : Cleans the output directory.
-    help : Displays all available methods and options defined for this commandSet class.
+    help : Displays all available methods and options defined for this Jeka class.
 ...
 ```

 Any public instance method with no-args and returning `void` fits to be a _command_.
 You can call several _commands_ in a single row.

 You can also launch/debug command directly from your IDE, using the *main* method.
 Note that for so, you must instantiate
-your _commandSet class_ using `JkInit.instanceOf`.
+your _Jeka class_ using `JkInit.instanceOf`.

 ## Self document your method